Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Finite--Time Optimal Control

-\Cref{eq:optimal_geodesic_finite_time_explicit} is the optimal finite-time transport map.
-It is equivalent to substituting $t/\tau \to t/(\tau + 2)$, $1 \to {(1 + \tau)}/{(2+\tau)}$, and $0 \to {1}/{(2+\tau)}$ in \cref{eq:optimal_protocol}.
-Physically, optimal finite-time driving is equivalent to total driving time $\tau + 2$ with initial and final times $t=1$ and $t=\tau+1$, respectively, leading to jumps in the optimal protocol at the endpoints.
-This reveals the structural geometric similarities between the finite-time optimal driving and the slow-driving process.
+\Cref{eq:optimal_geodesic_finite_time_explicit} is the optimal finite--time transport map.
+It is equivalent to substituting $t/\tau \to t/(\tau+2)$, $1 \to (1+\tau)/(2+\tau)$, and $0 \to 1/(2+\tau)$ in \cref{eq:optimal_protocol}.
+Physically, optimal finite--time driving is equivalent to a total driving time $\tau+2$ with initial and final times $t=1$ and $t=\tau+1$, respectively, leading to jumps in the optimal protocol at the endpoints.
+This reveals the structural geometric similarities between finite--time optimal driving and the slow--driving process.
+Using \cref{eq:optimal_geodesic_finite_time_explicit}, the amplitude of \textit{kinks} is,